-Training in addiction, screening, treatment services, and resources is provided.
+Training in addiction, screening, treatment services, and resources are provided.
 Hours for this position require weekday availability, and the position may include weekend or overnight on-call duties.
 The VT Helplink is open Monday through Friday 8:00 am to 10:00 pm and weekends and holidays 8:00 am to 6:00 pm.
-The MA & IL Helplines are open 24 hours/day, 7 days/week.
+The MA & IL Helplines are open 24 hours/day, 7 days/week, 365 days a year.

 This description is intended to indicate the kinds of work duties that will be required in this position.
 It is not intended to limit, or in any way modify, the rights of any supervisor to assign, direct, and contract work of staff under his/her supervision.
 The use of a particular illustration describing duties shall not be held to exclude other duties, not mentioned, that are of a similar level or difficulty.

 HRiA is actively seeking to build a diverse and experienced staff.
 HRiA encourages multiple perspectives and experiences, supports a multicultural environment, and strives to hire and retain a diverse work force that reflects the populations we work with and the communities where we work.
 Diversity is a core value of HRiA resulting in culturally competent services, materials, resources, and programs.
 Our hiring and business practices appreciate the strengths offered through different backgrounds.

 HRiA offers an attractive benefits package including medical, dental and life insurance, retirement plan, tax-deferred annuity, and generous annual vacation that starts at four weeks in addition to three weeks of annual sick time, 13 paid holidays, plus office closure time during the last week of December.

 Generally, our interviews take place between 9am-5pm ET.
 If you are contacted for an interview, please let us know if this timeframe is a challenge, so we can work with the interview team to find alternatives.